 Whether you are going for the sterile glass desktop, or simply want to bring a little more order to the chaos of your desktop, there are a few fundamental guidelines:

-I don't recommend the really severe approach that some do.
+- Really Want to Improve: We don't recommend the severe approach that some do.
 Unfortunately, that leaves excuses to be too easy on yourself.
 This attempt to make your desk less cluttered and more efficient depends on you making a serious effort.

-Find three containers.
+- Keep, Toss, or Move: Find three containers.
 Label the smallest "keep".
 Label the largest "toss".
 Have another container labeled "move."
 The really vital stuff will go into your keep container to be sorted later.
 Anything that you want to take home or give away goes into the "move" container.
 Everything else goes into the toss container.
-(Ideally, your toss container will be two parts.
-One part will be trash to be disposed of.
-The other will be paper products, which can be recycled.)

-You can tell by looking at them which pile is the oldest.
+- Start With the Oldest: You can tell by looking at them which pile is the oldest.
 Usually, it is farthest from your chair.
-It will be the easiest to throw away items from this pile.
+It will be easiest to throw away items from this pile.

 Manage the Issue